Badger Mountain Trails

 The Sagebrush Trail is part of an easier route to the summit of Badger Mountain from Trailhead Park.
-It has an average slope of less than 10%, is wide and the surface is paved with crushed rock.
+It has an average slope of less than 10%, and at 5 feet wide is the widest trail on Badger Mountain.
+The surface is paved with crushed rock.
 It is smooth, but can have some dips or holes.

-To get to the lower end of trail, follow the Canyon Trail to the top of the steps, the Sagebrush Trail then starts off to the left.
-It climbs the northeast flank of Badger Mountain in an open dryland grass slope for the first half mile then enters an old stand of sagebrush.
-The trail ends at a three-way intersection with the Langdon Trail and the Skyline Trail.
+The Sagebrush Trail climbs the northeast flank of Badger Mountain in an open dryland grass slope for the first 0.7 miles then enters an old stand of sagebrush.
+At 0.9 miles the trail ends at a three-way intersection with the Langdon Trail (left) and the Skyline Trail (right).
 From here the most common route is to continue to the summit on the Skyline Trail and then back down to Trailhead Park and your car via the Canyon Trail for a 3+ mile loop.
 Another loop is to take the Langdon Trail to its west end and then loop back via the summit using the Skyline Trail and Canyon Trail for a 6.3-mile journey.

 Flora & Fauna: The trail starts out in open grasses before entering thick old sagebrush.
 Spring flowers include balsamroot and phlox.